bvbohnen/X4_Customizer/Documentation.md

    - Xml diff patch support added for common operations, merging extensions and base files prior to transforms.
 Pending further debug.
  * 0.9.2
    - Fix for when the user content.xml isn't present.
+ * 0.9.3
+   - Major development of diff patch generation, now using close to minimal patch size instead of full tree replacement, plus related debug of the patch application code.
+   - Framework largely feature complete, except for further debug.